Hitchcock/Truffaut (film): Reception

 Hitchcock/Truffaut received critical acclaim.
-On Rotten Tomatoes, the film has a 95% "Certified Fresh" score based on 110 reviews, with an average rating of 7.7/10.
+On Rotten Tomatoes, the film has a 95% score based on 110 reviews, with an average rating of 7.7/10.
 The site's consensus states: "Essential viewing for cineastes while still offering rich rewards for neophytes, Hitchcock/Truffaut offers an affectionate -- and well-crafted -- tribute to a legend".
-Metacritic reports a 79 out of 100 rating based on 25 critics, indicating "generally favorable reviews".
+Metacritic reports a 79 out of 100 rating based on 25 critics.

-Chris Nashawaty of Entertainment Weekly gave the film a grade of "A−", commenting that "the best part is getting to hear both men talk about their art in exhaustive, almost fetishistic detail."
-Peter Travers of Rolling Stone gave the film 3.5 stars out of 4, saying, "My only problem with Hitchcock/Truffaut is that it's too short at 80 minutes."
+Chris Nashawaty of Entertainment Weekly gave the film a grade of "A−", commenting that "the best part is getting to hear both men talk about their art in exhaustive, almost fetishistic detail".
+Peter Travers of Rolling Stone gave the film 3.5 out of 4, saying, "My only problem with Hitchcock/Truffaut is that it's too short at 80 minutes."
 Peter Debruge of Variety called it "Accessible yet intelligent".
-Todd McCarthy of The Hollywood Reporter stated that "this documentary will be a top draw wherever films about filmmakers are welcome."
+Todd McCarthy of The Hollywood Reporter stated that "this documentary will be a top draw wherever films about filmmakers are welcome".

 At the 38th Denver Film Festival, it won the Maysles Brothers Award for Best Documentary Film.